The Stranger (EP): Background

 In December 2015, Creeper announced that their third EP The Stranger would be released in February 2016, and would feature contributions from new guitarist Oliver Burdett (who replaced Sina Nemati) and keyboardist Hannah Greenwood (who was originally a touring member for the band).
 The recording of the EP was influenced by the work of veteran producer Jim Steinman, which Stereoboard.com's Alec Chillingworth claimed is most evident on the songs "The Secret Society" and "Black Mass".
 Other artists named by vocalist Will Gould as influences on the EP include Arcade Fire ("The Secret Society" was originally written to sound like the song "Wake Up"), R.E.M.
-(Gould wrote "Valentine" with the band in mind in order to make it sound "Poppy but not patronisingly so") and Alkaline Trio (one of multiple influences on "Black Mass").
+(Gould wrote "Valentine" with the band in mind to make it sound "Poppy but not patronisingly so") and Alkaline Trio (one of multiple influences on "Black Mass").

 Prior to its release, The Stranger was made available for free online streaming on the band's website.
 "Black Mass" was released as the first song from the EP, along with a music video, on 28 January 2016.
 The video for the song was filmed in a rehearsal room in Southampton in which the band used to practise, which Gould claimed "gave the video a quiet sense of continuity".
 "Astral Projection" was released as the second music video from the EP on 11 May, featuring footage from the band's recent UK headline tour.
 The EP was promoted on a headline tour with Scottish support band Grader, as well as dates supporting Neck Deep and WSTR.
 In May 2016 Creeper supported Black Veil Brides vocalist Andy Biersack on his Homecoming Tour, performed second on the bill for Funeral for a Friend at their final show on 21 May at The Forum, London, and in August performed at the Reading and Leeds Festivals.